Oops! Sorry!!

 Self-built campervan parked in the Australian outback during sunset

-What finally made sense wasn’t settling down… it was building something I could take anywhere - So I built a van.
+What made sense was building something I could take anywhere — a van designed for full-time life on the road, not just short trips or weekends away.

-Piece by piece — with my old man, a few questionable decisions, and a whole lot of learning — this campervan became more than a project.
+Piece by piece, with plenty of learning along the way, this campervan became more than a project.
 It became my home.

 Van Specs at a Glance

-Here’s the base vehicle behind my self-built campervan — the platform that now carries my life, camera gear, and stories across Australia.
+The base vehicle behind my self-built campervan — the platform I use to live, work, and travel full-time across Australia.

 Engine: 2.3L Multijet 4-Cylinder